 Escape from the bustle of the mainland by popping into this seafront oasis at Keppel Bay.
-Bayswater Kitchen is a new concept by The Privé Group that focuses on fresh seafood.
-Expect dishes such as Japanese mackerel tartare with oyster and sea herb, chargrilled octopus with smoked roe and the Fisherman's Feast – a platter of lobster, prawns, mussels and fish tossed with handmade linguine.
-The little ones aren't forgotten with options like fish and chips on its kids' menu and a ping pong and foosball table for entertainment.
+Bayswater Kitchen focuses on fresh seafood.
+Expect dishes such as Crispy Skin Salmon ($30), Grilled King Prawns ($26) and the Fisherman's Feast ($38 per person) – a platter of lobster, prawns, mussels and fish tossed with handmade linguine.
+While it's more of a restaurant for grown-ups, the little ones aren't forgotten with options like fish and chips on its kids' menu and a ping pong and foosball table for entertainment.

 What’s a trip to the beach without lazing on a deckchair, Mai Tai in hand while the little ones roam free?
 At this sprawling seaside restaurant in Sentosa, you can do just that.
-Besides tropical cocktails, Coastes stocks a formidable array of draft and bottled beers ($13-$19), and the nosh is unfussy yet vibrant enough to live up to the restaurant’s beachy vibe.
+Besides tropical cocktails, Coastes stocks a formidable array of draft and bottled beers ($14-$18), and the nosh is unfussy yet vibrant enough to live up to the restaurant’s beachy vibe.
 Go for the refreshing citrus crab salad ($18).
-The little ones are well taken care of too with five pizzas ($20-$25) and plenty of pasta options on the menu.
+The little ones are well taken care of too with four pizzas ($20-$26) and plenty of pasta options on the menu.

 No lie, we once saw a party of little girls dressed up as unicorns at Super Loco Customs House having tea so you know that this restaurant goes all out to keep the kids happy.
 The contemporary Mexican Cocina Y Bar located in The Fullerton Heritage precinct has stunning views of Marina Bay Sands and the waterfront.
-Grab a seat outdoors under the fairy lights and order dishes such as tlayuda cecina ($20), Mexican flatbread topped with house-cured wagyu that is air-dried for three months, black bean hummus, fresh Oaxaca cheese and peppery rocket; de cangrejo ($14), a taco filled with soft shell crab, barbecued pickled pineapple, radish and lime mayo.
+Grab a seat outdoors under the fairy lights and order dishes such as aguachile de vieras ($22), a seafood snack consisting seared Canadian scallops, habanero, avocado, tomato, coriander oil and crispy plantain; and de chorizo y res ($10), a taco filled with spicy chorizo, braised beef brisket, red cabbage salad and chipotle salsa.

 It’s the details that make a place stand out.
 And Little House of Dreams has those in spades: glittery fairy lights, a masak-masak play area, and a unisex toilet so that both dads and mums can accompany their kids.
 It even holds special activities on the first Sunday of every month, where children can get glitter tattoos, learn balloon sculpting and marvel at a magic show.

-When it comes to the food, the young ones can order their favourites, like fish and chips ($10.90) and spaghetti pomodoro ($9.90).
-The menu for adults is as extensive: light bites include a Caprese salad ($16.90) that’s served with grilled peaches and eggplant, while medium-rare grilled lamb chops ($34.90) will tip your meal into heartier territory.
+When it comes to the food, the young ones can order their favourites, like fish and chips ($9.90) and spaghetti pomodoro ($9.90).
+The menu for adults is as extensive: light bites include a salmon quinoa bowl ($13.90), while medium-rare grilled lamb chops ($30.90) will tip your meal into heartier territory.

-For munching, PasarBella is home to a variety of traders including Rocky’s Pizza, Keith Crackling Roast and Papito’s, the latter of which serves family-sized paella.
+For munching, PasarBella is home to a variety of traders including Winchester Pies, Keith Crackling Roast and Papito’s, the latter of which serves family-sized paella.
 Gather the brood and order from the many stalls – after all, sharing is caring.